Different Perspectives on FLP Impossibility: Introduction

 \section{Introduction}

-The FLP impossibility result \cite{FLP_result} is about possible non-termination of every binary consensus protocol for this problem in asynchrony.
-The theorem demonstrates the impossibility of binary agreement in complete asynchrony with one possible crash.
+The FLP impossibility result \cite{FLP_result} is about possible non-termination of every binary consensus protocol in asynchrony.
+The theorem demonstrates the impossibility of binary agreement in complete asynchrony and a potential process crash.
 The proof of inability to terminate follows from the impossibility of agreement.

-We introduce a new paradigm for consensus termination: the protocol terminates with agreement about the initial inputs and the processes individually compute the final agreement value.
-The paradigm shows that the FLP proof of inability to terminate rests entirely on an implicit assumption that termination requires binary decision.
-This assumption has been rendered incorrect by the present state of art: i) linearisable (a.k.a. atomic) consistency \cite{Herlihy_Wing_1990} across multiple copies of the same data; and ii) state machine replication \cite{Lamport_StateMachine} \cite{Lampson_1996}.
-Hence, proving impossible termination of any consensus in asynchrony requires a proof of impossible termination with agreement about the initial inputs.
+We show that termination with binary agreement is an implicit requirement, rendered non-essential by the present state of art: i) linearisable (atomic) consistency \cite{Herlihy_Wing_1990} across multiple copies of the same data; and ii) state machine replication \cite{Lamport_StateMachine} \cite{Lampson_1996}.
+Further, we present a new paradigm for consensus termination, built on top of this art: i) the protocol terminates with agreement about the initial inputs; and ii) the processes individually compute the final agreement value.
+Thus, proving impossible termination of any consensus in asynchrony requires a proof of impossible termination with agreement about the initial input from the processes.

-We solved the impossibility to ensure termination of binary consensus in complete asynchrony with one process crash-fail.
+We solved the impossibility to ensure termination of binary consensus in complete asynchrony and a possible crash.
 First, we demonstrated the correctness of the new paradigm by proving that consensus about a binary decision from a vector of initial values produces the same outcome as a binary decision from a consensus about a vector of initial values.
-Next, we designed an algorithm that solves vector consensus \cite{PeaseShostakLamport80} in asynchrony with one crash-fail and proved its unconditional termination.
-Thus binary consensus terminates first and decides the agreement value next.
+Next, we designed an algorithm that solves vector consensus \cite{PeaseShostakLamport80} in asynchrony and a possible crash, and proved its unconditional termination.
+Thus, binary consensus terminates before the processes compute the agreement value.